Apeiros-46B/qalc.nvim/README.md

 Alternatively, you can attach to an existing buffer using `:QalcAttach`.

+You can yank the result on the current line with `:QalcYank`, which takes an optional register (see `:h setreg()`).
+The default register can be configured (see below).

 All commands accepted in the buffer are `qalc` commands.

 ## Configuration